mrinmoy32/referral-template/README.md

 Template which I followed for asking referrals to people on LinkedIn .
 <strong>
 -
-  "Hi { name of the person }
+  "Hi { name of the person },

-Hope you are doing well .
+Hope you are doing well!

-Recently I came across an opening in { company name } for { role } for { year of graduation } grads .
+Recently I came across an opening in { company name } for { role }.

 The job id for the same is { job id } .